core-wg/corrclar/draft-ietf-core-corr-clar.md

 ## RFC 7252-9.1/11.3: Handling outdated addresses and security contexts {#amp-0rtt}

 INCOMPLETE:
-: Tools for mitigating these scenarios were unavailable when specified, and are now explained.
+: Tools for mitigating these scenarios were unavailable when CoAP was specified, and are now explained.

 PENDING.